Skip to Content

 Other Options

-Long-distance bus service is also offered to many destinations throughout Europe, as well as Morocco.
 Barcelona is also connected via ferry to the Balearic Islands and Italy.
 You can also drive into the city – the A-7 is the main toll road from France, and the A-2 is the major toll-free road.

 The metro serves most of the city on 8 underground color-coded lines.
-Stations are marked with a red diamond with an “M.” The Metro runs from approximately 5am to midnight on weekdays, until 2am on Friday nights, and all night on Saturdays.
+Stations are marked with a red diamond with an “M.” The metro runs from approximately 5am to midnight on weekdays, until 2am on Friday nights, and all night on Saturdays.

-A single-ride ticket is €2.10.
-I would, however, suggest getting a T-10 ticket, which is good for 10 rides and only costs €10.
-If there are multiple people in your party, you can split the rides amongst everyone in your group.
-My only suggestion is to pay attention to which side of the turnstile you are swiping your card!
-I kept swiping my T-10 ticket over and over at the wrong swiper, and lost a few rides on my ticket, until someone pointed out that I was using the wrong one.
-DUHHHHH.
+A single-ride ticket is €2.40.
+You can also get a T-Casual ticket ticket, which is good for 10 rides on and only costs €11.35.
+Pay attention to which side of the turnstile you are swiping your card!
+I kept swiping my T-Casual over and over at the wrong swiper, and lost a few rides on my ticket, until someone pointed out that I was using the wrong one. *face palm*

 Currency, Money, and Tipping in Barcelona

-Like many European countries, Spain uses the Euro currency.
-Credit cards are widely accepted in Barcelona, although it is good to have some cash on hand for smaller establishments (cash especially comes in handy when buying something at the stalls at the La Boqueria market).
 It is best to get cash out of an ATM instead of at a currency exchange booth, as the rates are more favorable.
 You can find ATMs all over the city, or at the airport, train station – I took some out upon my arrival at the El Prat airport.

 Like most of Europe, tipping is not expected in Barcelona, and sometimes gratuity is already bundled into your bill.
 If you feel like it, you can leave some extra coins or an extra 10% for great service.